Do you know if your process is healthy? Are you using SPC Control Charts to track and monitor the behavior of your processes?

-An example of an unhealthy variation is a loose part within a machine.
+An example of a cause of an unhealthy variation is a loose part within a machine.
 As time passes and the machine is used, the part will progressively loosen.
 This will affect the tolerances and the product will progressively deviate from the required specification range.

-To observe the stability and capability of your processes, SPC Control Charts are a visual and interactive tool that enables you to gain a key perspective on your process’s natural behavior.
+To observe the stability and capability of your processes, SPC Control Charts are visual and interactive tools that enable you to gain a key perspective on your process’s natural behavior.
 This is done by tracking a specific action or value over time.

 But the power of an SPC Control Chart lies in its ability to gauge and predict future behavior based on past data.
 Trends, repetitions, or patterns within specifications can all be indicators of instability.
 If the behavior is leading towards (or already outside) warning and specification limits, then adjustments will need to be made.

 A simplified example of this is with a 6 sided die.

 There are 6 numbers that this die should present.
 If you roll the die one hundred times, you can expect a fairly even distribution between all the numbers.
 The natural variation and healthy behavior would give you a mean average value of 3.5.